bulatgrzegorz/bulatgrzegorz.github.io/_posts/2025-06-08-rebac-and-openfga.md

 We've covered the fundamentals of OpenFGA, from modeling to querying.
 While the CLI is an excellent tool for learning and testing, you'll use an SDK in your application code.
 OpenFGA offers a rich ecosystem of [SDKs](https://openfga.dev/docs/getting-started/install-sdk) for various languages, allowing you to integrate authorization checks and queries seamlessly into your services.

 However, the most critical consideration when moving to production is **performance**.
 While OpenFGA is designed to be extremely fast, a poorly designed model or an inefficient query pattern can still lead to latency.
-Always consult the official documentation on [performance and scalability](https://openfga.dev/docs/performance-and-scalability) to understand the trade-offs and best practices for your specific use case.
+Always consult the official documentation to understand the trade-offs and best practices for your specific use case.
 Planning for performance from the beginning is key to a successful deployment.

 ### Deeper Dive: Understanding the Modeling Language